Architects in Conversation: Hans Baldauf and Donald MacDonald

 In addition to his teaching, Hans has also been active in the Bay Area arts and architecture community, serving on various boards including the Friends of the Bancroft Library, the Center for Urban Education about Sustainable Agriculture (CUESA) and as chairman of the Maybeck Foundation.

-Donald MacDonald, AIAF
+Donald MacDonald, FAIA

-Principal in Charge and Principal Designer of Donald Macdonald Bridge Architects LLP
+Principal in Charge and Principal Designer of Donald MacDonald Architects

 With over 40 years of architecture experience, Donald brings expertise in all facets of bridge design, including conceptual planning, architectural enhancements, transportation operations, public participation, landscaping, and environmental studies.
 He has a record of successful collaboration with bridge engineers and other technical professionals on complex, award-winning signature bridges, such as the design-build of the $750 million Arthur Ravenel Jr. Bridge in Charleston, SC; the 524-meter Tilikum Crossing Bridge in Portland, OR, and the $6.2 billion San Francisco-Oakland Bay Bridge project.
-MacDonald graduated from Columbia University, and during his career, has won just under 200 international, national, and regional awards for architectural design.
+His latest project is an I-395 bridge in Miami, FL currently under construction.
+Donald studied under Mendel Glickman who was Frank Lloyd Wrights engineer.
+He also studied under Mario Salvadori, a structural engineer at Columbia University and founding partner of Weidlinger Associates in New York.
+MacDonald graduated from Columbia University, and during his career, has earned over 200 international, national, and regional awards for architectural design.
+Over the years, he has completed more than 500 building projects including urban and suburban villages.
+His portfolio also features ski projects in Colorado, California, Nevada, New Mexico, Utah, and Idaho.
+He also has worked on projects in Canada, England, Sweden, Germany, Russia, and Ukraiane.
 He lectures on architectural design worldwide and holds an AIA Fellowship in design.
 The American School Archive, part of the University of Oklahoma (OU) Libraries’ Western History Collection, recently acquired the Donald MacDonald Collection, including thousands of items representing his life’s work.
+After leaving New York, MacDonald relocated to San Francisco and worked at The University of California at Berkeley as a architectural design assistant professor.
+He is also the author of five books on bridges, architecture, and building.

 This conversation is being presented in tandem with the current show at the Center for Architecture + Design: Do not Try to Remember: The American School for Architecture in the Bay Area.